MarcusWolschon/osmeditor4android/documentation/docs/help/en/Main map display.md

 * Menu button.
     * Tile based layers:
         * __Select imagery__ Same contents as the corresponding preference screen, if multiple layers have been used, a most-recently-used list will be displayed above this menu entry, allowing quick layer switching.
 Selecting the "None" entry from the list will disable the layer, and requires re-enabling it via the "+" button on the layer dialog.
+        * __Add imagery from OAM__ Query OAM for layers in the current map view and display a list allowing to add them to the local configuration
         * __Flush tile cache__ Flush the on device cache for this layer.
         * __Background properties__ Set contrast of layer.
         * __Info__ Display information on the currently selected imagery.